 - Sticking to the budget.
 A general budget for a property sale by auction is around 0.5–1% of the expected sale price, so ensure that you set out your marketing and agent fees in advance to make sure that you stay on track.

-Which is the right option for me?
+Which is the right option for you?

-Depending on your personal situation, the urgency in which you need to secure a sale may also help you decide whether a private treaty or public auction would be more suitable.
+Depending on your personal situation, the urgency with which you need to secure a sale may also help you decide whether a private treaty or public auction would be more suitable.
 For example, if you are in a hurry to sell the asset, an auction may be more suitable since it has a “deadline”.

 As a strategic seller, you should try to understand the buyer's way of thinking when marketing the property.

 When a property is sold through private treaty, interested buyers will automatically think about how they can negotiate and lower the asking price.